zobweyt/Discord.Net.Template/README.md

 dotnet user-secrets set <key> <value>
 ```

-> **Note:**
+> [!NOTE]
-You might also have noticed that there are several TODOs in the solution.
+> You might also have noticed that there are several TODOs in the solution.
 They are not required to run and are designed to assist you with additional configuration.

 ### Step 3 — Run the application